peteamiri/Tutorials/Physics/Cosmology/COSMOS/README.md

 In scientific cosmology, the study of the cosmos has led to a wealth of knowledge about the universe's structure, history, and fundamental properties.
 Scientists continue to explore the mysteries of the cosmos, including the nature of dark matter and dark energy, the origin of the universe, and the possibility of life on other planets.

+## how was cosmos was  created

+According to the most widely accepted scientific theory, the Big Bang, the cosmos was created about 13.8 billion years ago in a massive explosion that marked the beginning of the universe.
+The universe started as an extreamy small and dense point called a singularity, which rapidly expanded and cooled, giving rise to all matter and energy.

+During the first fractions of a second after the Big Bang, the universe underwent a period of rapid expansion called inflation, which is believed to have smoothed out the early universe and set the stage for the formation of galaxies and other cosmic structures.

+As the universe expanded and cooled, matter began to clump together under the influence of gravity, forming stars and galaxies.
+Over billions of years, these structures grew and evolved through a process of mergers and interactions.

+The study of the origins and evolution of the universe is an active area of research in astrophysics and cosmology, and scientists continue to develop and refine theories to explain the structure and behavior of the cosmos.

 ## Cosmology Basic Concepts

 Cosmology is the scientific study of the origin, evolution, and large-scale structure of the universe.
 It encompasses a wide range of topics, including the Big Bang, the structure of galaxies and clusters of galaxies, dark matter, and dark energy.
 Some of the basic concepts in cosmology are: